jstolarek/jstolarek.github.io/drafts/websites.md

 backups.
 Wordpress has plugins that allow you to backup all of your installation, but moving contents backed up this way to a different installation is not a straightforward task.
-Or at least was not straightforward last time I tried it - parhaps things have improved?
+Or at least was not straightforward last time I tried it - perhaps things have improved?

 Overall, using a self-hosted Wordpress installation was a major pain with lots of time spent on maintenance.
 Even though I now owned all the content I